cortrudolph/SLU_IO_Psych/content/authors/Catherine Larrison/_index.md

 - 2020 Graduate Students
 ---

-Catherine Larrison is a Ph.D. student in the IO Psychology program at Saint Louis University.
+Catie Larrison is a graduate student in the Industrial-Organizational Psychology Doctoral Program at Saint Louis University.
+She earned her BS in psychology from Loyola University Chicago in May of 2019.
+During her time at Loyola, Catie worked as a research assistant in a social psychology research lab, served as president of Loyola’s Tau Sigma chapter (a transfer honors society), and conducted her Senior Honors research project, with the support of a fellowship, examining phenomena associated with individual and group decision making.
+Her research interests include motivation, individual and team processes, adaptive performance, decision-making, and counterproductive work behaviors.